richlamdev/aws-dependabot-slack-team-reporter/README.md

 This setup deploys a Lambda that performs the following tasks:

-1. Utilizes a GitHub App for authentication
+1. Utilizes a GitHub App for authentication.
-2. Obtains a list of non-archived repositories
+2. Obtains a list of non-archived repositories.
-3. Reads repositories to parse `.github/CODEOWNERS`
+3. Reads repositories to parse `.github/CODEOWNERS`.
     -in the absence of CODEOWNERS file, the `security team` becaomes the default (this is to have the security team track down and assign appropriate ownership)
-4. Fetches open Dependabot alerts for each repository
+4. Fetches open Dependabot alerts for each repository.
-5. Posts alerts to Slack channels based on team ownership
+5. Posts alerts to Slack channels based on team ownership.
+6. Severity filter is set by template parameter, adjust parameter and redeploy.
+   Alternatively, adjust the environment variable via AWS console with the Lambda configuration page.

 ---